-With more and more devices running over the internet and connecting to your Wifi router, running a efficient and secure home network is essential.
-If you have multiple computers and devices in your household, the chances are they’re already talking to each other, either through a wired connection or wireless.
-However, while your home network might be up and running, optimising it takes some time and many changes can be made.
-Modern hardware and software has reduced the complexities of configuring networks down to a few setup screens and use the default security settings to give you the correct protection.
+With more and more devices running over the internet and connecting to your Wifi router, running an efficient and secure home network is essential.
+If you have multiple computers and devices in your household, then chances are they’re already talking to each other, either through a wired connection or wireless.
+However, while your home network might be up and running, optimising and improving your home network takes some time and many changes can be made.
+Modern hardware and software have reduced the complexities of configuring networks down to a few setup screens and use the default security settings to give you the correct protection.
 But there are some settings that can be changed that can significantly improve performance and security on your network.

 Follow this Tech Tip to help get the most from your home network hardware.

 For information of how to improve your WiFi signal visit my article – Top ways to boost your home WiFi signal

 Wireless routers will typically by default be set to a fixed channel.
 Since most routers are ship with a similar pre-selected channel, the wireless signal may interfere with other routers in the vicinity that are operating on the same channel.
 If you live in a crowded area or big apartment building, changing the wireless channel from the factory default is a good starting point if your wireless signal strength is poor.

 Give your router some space

 The biggest advantage of a wireless router is that it can penetrate doors and walls – but that doesn’t mean you can stash it out of sight in a cubby hole or use it as a stand for your stack of DVDs.
 Try to keep it in a central location, out in the open away from other wireless devices and ensure its vents and air holes aren’t covered.